Teaching Middle Schoolers About Real Food is Possible!

 - We talked about breakfast meats and how good they are for us if they’re from a farm where the animals are out on pasture and treated humanely.
 They thought the conditions in factory farms were terrible.

 - I planned to show the short MEATRIX film, but the school computer wouldn’t let it upload, so I asked the kids to remember to look at it later at home.

 - Then I wanted to show them how easy it is to make themselves a healthy breakfast in the mornings, so I had some helpers and we made French Toast Frittata!
 Thankfully everyone loved it because making enough for that many kids was no easy task, good thing it’s a simple recipe!
 (I had enough for some kids to literally come back for 3rd and 4th helpings!)

 Me and my big fat mouth

 There were only a couple glitches that day, because I’m afraid I offended the teachers, both whom I really like a lot.
 One teacher is addicted to Mountain Dew, and has to have one a day at lunch.
 Although after I got on him a bit, with the kids egging me on and loving it, he did say he had white milk for lunch that day!
-(Not chocolate because we’d talked about how that’s no better.
+(Not chocolate because we’d talked about how that’s not much better.
 I wasn't going to even GO there about store-bought low-fat milk…)